openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 A Credential request builds upon the OpenID Connect Authentication request defined in section 3.1.2.1 of OpenID Connect core, which request that the End-User be authenticated by the Authorization Server but also granted access to the credential endpoint as defined in (##credential-endpoint).

-The simplest credential request is an ordinary OpenID Connect authentication request that makes use of one additional OAuth2.0 scope defined by the specification `openid_credential`.
+The simplest credential request is an ordinary OpenID Connect authentication request that makes use of one additional OAuth2.0 scope defined by the specification `openid_credential` along side some extended syntax of the claims request parameter as defined by section 5.5 of [@!OpenID.Core].

 A non-normative example of a credential request.